vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 Clarification of terms:
 * Merchant: A juridical unit, typically called a business or company, identified with organization number ("orgno").
+* Sale unit: A merchant can have one or more sale units.
+It may be different brands, different physical locations, different services, etc.
 * MSN: The unique id of a sale unit.
 A merchant may have one or more sale units.
   MSN is short for "Merchant Serial Number", but (sadly) identifies a sale unit, not a merchant.